loicsikidi/tpm-pills/pills/02-install-tooling.md

 * **swtpm**: Use your preferred package manager or build the sources by following the [official documentation](https://github.com/stefanberger/swtpm/wiki)
 * **tpm2-tools**: Use your preferred *package manager* or build the sources by following the [official documentation](https://tpm2-tools.readthedocs.io/en/latest/INSTALL/)

-## Example: Validate TPM's version
+## Example: validate TPM's version

 Let’s finally get to the serious stuff!
 We will check the version of the TPM installed on your machine and ensure that it is a `TPM 2.0`.
 We will able to do this by interacting directly with the TPM using a command called `TPM2_GetCapability`.